-The Institute for Professional Learning at Groves Academy shares the evidence-based teaching methods from our school with teachers, schools, and organizations in the community.
+The Institute for Professional Learning at Groves Academy forms school literacy partnerships to share the evidence-based teaching methods from our school to advance literacy instruction with other teachers and schools in the community.

 We believe we have a moral obligation to democratize good literacy instruction for all students in our community and nation.

 School Literacy Partnerships

 Our school literacy partnership process begins by meeting with interested school administrators, and then teachers in their school.
 Teachers are asked to vote if they wish to adopt a partnership program in their classrooms, which includes 30 minutes of weekly classroom literacy coaching.
 We move forward to the next steps if we have 90% commitment from the teaching staff.

 School partnerships begin in the fall and typically last for three years, with the goal to make a school site self-sufficient.
 Schools have the best chances for success when six criteria are met: